Residents in a quiet neighborhood didn't have the best start to the weekend.

 "I'm not happy at all.
 I've never had any problems until this," Gawronski said.

-His garage was tagged and his son's brand new car was also vandalized.
-Gawronski recalled his seven-month-old Pit Bull going back and forth around 2 a.m.
-Gawronski normally takes his dog in the front, however, last night was the first time he didn't.
+His garage was tagged and his son's brand new car also was vandalized.
+Gawronski recalled his 7-month-old pit bull going back and forth around 2 a.m.
+Gawronski normally takes his dog in the front entry, but last night was the first time he didn't.

 "It never dawned on me and she kept going back and forth," he said.

-Gawronski pointed to other damages around the neighborhood.
+Gawronski pointed to other damage around the neighborhood.
 The spray paint he tried to clean up was stuck to his fingertips.

 In front of a teacher's home, the sidewalk was sprayed painted with "(expletive) Muk."

-Once the police track down the suspects, he wants to press charges.
+Once the police track down the suspects, Gawronski wants to press charges.
 He also wants the parents to pay for the cost of repairs.